-You must ensure your supervisor and counsellor sign your submissions as required.
+You must ensure you have all required signatures included with your submission.
 Electronic signatures will be accepted.
-However, you should include confirmation from your supervisor/ counsellor/employer that you have permission to use their digital signature.
+However, you should include confirmation from your signatories that you have permission to use their digital signature.
 A scanned copy of an email, for example, would be suitable.
 Please note that SCSI reserves the right to contact signatories to verify their signature.